The Best Places to See Snow Near Melbourne

 Where: Alpine Central, Summit Road, Mt Buller.
 Expect a three-hour drive from Melbourne, via Mansfield.

-When: Skiing season starts in June.
+When: Skiing season usually starts in June.
 See the latest Mt Stirling snow report.

 7. Mt Hotham